Originally posted on January 19th, 2018. Slightly updated on December 15th, 2022 and April 12th, 2023.

 On the upside: the small country-style dishes and the wanko style sushi that is unique to Domo is what stand outs here on the menu although the most impressive thing is the venue itself.
 You can liken it to Denver’s iconic Casa Bonita in that the venue can overshadow the food sometimes, but I wish both places would step it up (Eric Cartman and I would appreciate that).

-I hope the gyoza is made in-house here because it is one of the better items I have had although I like their overall experience which mimics a real Japanese experience because of their drinks (Ramune to Ito-en green tea).This list needs to be updated, and if you want to know my picks for the best ramen in Denver, here you go.
+I hope the gyoza is made in-house because it is one of the better items I have had although I like their overall experience, which mimics a real Japanese vibe because of their drinks (Ramune to Ito-en green tea).This list needs to be updated, and if you want to know my picks for the best ramen in Denver, here you go.

 Type of restaurant/food: Ramen, but I like the other items here more than the ramen.
 The gyoza being one of those items, and I’d want to come here just for that.